kongou-ae/blog/content/archives/2020/02/tips-for-aksengine-on-azurestackhub.md

   - azurestack
 ---

-## TIPs for AKS Engine on Azure Stack Hub
+## Tips for AKS Engine on Azure Stack Hub

 We can use AKS Engine on Azure Stack Hub in production bacause this became GA at Ignite 2019.
-I created kubernetec cluster on Azure Stack Hub and learned some tips.
+I created kubernetec cluster on Azure Stack Hub and learned some Tips.
 I'm happy if this entry will help Azure Stack Hub Operator.

 ### 1. Keep enough quotas